ucsb-cs16/w19/_lectures/lect07.md

 * Detecting failures
 * Printing error messages to standard error with cerr
 * When do we use exit() and why?

+# Data representation

+* How is data (numbers for now) represented in memory?
+* Positional encoding (Decimal, Binary, Hex,...any base)
+* Number conversions
+* Big idea:
+	* Bits can represent anything!
+	* Data is stored in memory using finite number of bits (use this to determine range of values that can be stored in any type)